Azure/aks-engine/docs/kubernetes/features.md

 ## Using Azure integrated networking (CNI)

 Kubernetes clusters are configured by default to use the [Azure CNI plugin](https://github.com/Azure/azure-container-networking) which provides an Azure native networking experience.
 Pods will receive IP addresses directly from the vnet subnet on which they're hosted.
-If the api model doesn't specify explicitly, acs-engine will automatically provide the following `networkPlugin` configuration in `kubernetesConfig`:
+If the api model doesn't specify explicitly, aks-engine will automatically provide the following `networkPlugin` configuration in `kubernetesConfig`:

 ```
       "kubernetesConfig": {